WPI-HPRC/Propulsion-Nozzle-Calculator/README.md

 # Chamber Pressure

+Uses RK4 to numerically solve a system of differential equations for the number of particles in the chamber, core diameter, and length of grain.
+Solves for chamber pressure from number of particles in the chamber using the ideal gas law.

+!()

 ### Assumptions <br />
  - The gasses in the chamber perfectly mix instantaneously <br />
  - The entire burn area instantly starts combusting at the start of the burn <br />